OctopusDeploy/docs/docs/packaging-applications/package-repositories/index.md

 If you are using [automatic release creation](/docs/deploying-applications/automatic-release-creation.md) you will also require the permissions to create a release for all of the relevant projects in the required environments.
 To diagnose issues with pushing packages used for automatic release creation follow the troubleshooting guide on the [automatic release creation](/docs/deploying-applications/automatic-release-creation.md) page.
 :::

-### Moving the location of the built-in repository
+### Moving the location of the built-in repository {#Packagerepositories-Movingthelocationofthebuilt-inrepository}

 In 3.0 you can now configure the directory that these packages are kept in.
 You will need to follow the steps below or you may lose some data.